 Results chain Indicators Baselines Targets Sources and means of verification Assumptions Outputs 2.
-Project stakeholders equipped with new knowledge, skills, tools & resources to effectively promote prioritized regreening options R3.2 Ol 2.1.
-Number of stakeholders appropriately equipped with relevant regreening knowledge, skills and tools •0 • 320 external stakeholders (40 per country).
+Project stakeholders equipped with new knowledge, skills, tools & resources to effectively promote prioritized regreening options R3.2 OI 2.1.
+Number of stakeholders appropriately equipped with relevant regreening knowledge, skills and tools • 0 • 320 external stakeholders (40 per country).
 Examples include: lead farmers, local leaders, government extension agents and officials, and local organizaiton staff and volunteers NGOs country activity reports Annual project reports Sub-contracted CBOs, government departments and other collaborators possess the requisite 'base' capacity and interest necessary for the capacity development inputs to bear fruit.
 3. 500,000 households supported with viable & inclusive regreening options R3.2 OI 3.1.
-Number of farmers supported (disaggregated by gender, age group, and type of support provided, e.g. training, extension, tree germplasm, etc.) • 0 • 500,000 farmers disaggregated by gender and age group Country activity reports and uptake surveys High community participation and interest in the project's various training, extension and capacity development activities.
+Number of farmers supported (disaggregated by gender, age group, and type of support provided, e.g. training, extension, tree germplasm, etc.) • 0 500,000 farmers disaggregated by gender and age group Country activity reports and uptake surveys High community participation and interest in the project's various training, extension and capacity development activities.
 4. Targeted agroforestry value chains assessed and provided with relevant regreening Ol 4.1.
-Number of value chains identified and assessed per country • 0 • 2 value chains per country Country activity reports Market conditions for the identified value chains remain the same throughout the project. support R3.3 Ol4.2.
+Number of value chains identified and assessed per country • 0 • 2 value chains per country Country activity reports Market conditions for the identified value chains remain the same throughout the project.
+R3.3 Ol4.2.
 Number of targeted value chain actors (e.g. traders, processers, and farmer associations) reached by interventions to strengthen targeted value chains • 0 At least 3 types of actors supported per country Risks associated with value chains investment/ participation will be minimal or well managed.
 5. Implementation and uptake monitoring data for adaptive management R3.2 OI 5.1.
-Number of Joint Quality Monitoring missions per country per year • 0 • 2 Country activity reports Uptake survey reports Partners and ICRAF staff will have the time, capacity and resources to carry out the field monitoring and rapid uptake rounds of uptake surveys over life of the project per country reports Security issues do not prevent the carrying out of these surveys.
-6. New evidence on the effectiveness of regreening is generated to inform wider policy and practice New evidence on the effectiveness of regreening is generated to inform wider policy and countries where policy or regulatory gaps for evergreen agriculture are assessed, identified • 0 • 8 Consolidated report on policy gaps Sourcing of appropriate enumerators in each country will be possible, as well as capturing of biophysical data, N 3.1 • 0 • 4 Scaling option comparison reports given budgetary resources available.
-Security issues do not prevent the execution of impact OI 6.3.
-Number of country-level project impact policy briefs developed and disseminated • 0 • 6 • Impact assessment reports assessments.
+Number of Joint Quality Monitoring missions per country per year • 0 • 2 Country activity reports Uptake survey Partners and ICRAF staff will have the time, capacity and resources to carry out the field monitoring OI 5.2.
+Number of rounds of uptake surveys over life of the project per country • 0 • 3 reports and rapid uptake surveys.
+Security issues do not prevent the carrying out of these surveys.
+6. New evidence on the effectiveness of regreening is generated to inform wider policy and practice R 3.1 OI 6.1.
+Number of countries where policy or regulatory gaps for evergreen agriculture are assessed, identified and communicated • 0 • 8 Consolidated report on policy gaps Sourcing of appropriate enumerators in each country will be possible, as well as capturing of biophysical data, OI 6.2.
+Number of learning events in which cost-effective ways to promote regreening have been disseminated • 0 • 4 Scaling option comparison reports given budgetary resources available.
+Security issues do not prevent the execution of impact assessments.
+OI 6.3.
+Number of country-level project impact policy briefs developed and disseminated • 0 •6 Impact assessment reports 03C3311C11C3.